gradosevic/ag-custom-admin/readme.txt

 == Changelog ==

+= 1.2.6.1 =
+* Bug fixes
+* Added +/- indicators to admin menu editor
+* Custom top bar logo can be of any width.
+Height is expanded to 28px
+* Saving custom scripts to database instead of saving to files
+* Fixed error message on wordpress thickbox window
+* Removed About WordPress message on top bar logo(on mouseover)
+* Using %BLOG% variable as hyperlink on login page image
+* Few other fixes on WordPress top bar

 = 1.2.6 =
 * Fixed hidding top bar issue for site pages
 * Fixed issues with custom content on Dashboard page.
 Any custom HTML can be used now.